-a NPC National Qualifying State Competition.
-The day of the show
+title for NPC National Qualifying State Competition.
+On the day

-he weighed in at 226 lbs with approximately 4% body fat.
-The
+of the show, he weighed in at 226 lbs with approximately 4% body

-following is an brief summary of his preparation:
+fat.
+The following is a brief summary of his preparation:

 The subject usually walked at least two hours if not up to